 Indentation/whitespace rules are codified in an EditorConfig file located in the root of the repository (

-The preferred Fortran version is at least Fortran 90 this enables things like modules and allocatable arrays.
+The preferred Fortran version is at least Fortran 90 as this enables things like modules and allocatable arrays.

 Common and equivalence blocks are banned.
 Just put the variables in a module header if needed to be shared.